Back in 2020 a reader wanted me to tackle the Epicurean Paradox, as it’s called. So I did. But I’ve had to update the article a bit.

-Epicurus of Athens (341–270BC) was the founder of “the Garden,” a philosophy school.
-He’s a materialist and empiricist; he believed the gods didn’t involve themselves in human affairs; he believed the purpose of philosophy was to promote peace and tranquility and alleviate suffering.
+Epicurus believed the purpose of philosophy is to promote peace and tranquility, and alleviate suffering.
 Over the centuries “epicurean” evolved into a synonym for “foodie,” which is weird ’cause Epicurus preferred simple meals.
 He wrote more than 300 works on all sorts of subjects, but we only have three books and various random quotes.
+The Epicurean Paradox is one of those quotes.

-Epicurus said God either wants to eliminate evil and can’t; or can, but doesn’t want to; or neither can nor wants to; or can and wants to.
+[Epicurus] said God either wants to eliminate evil and can’t; or can, but doesn’t want to; or neither can nor wants to; or can and wants to.
 If he wants to and can’t, he’s weak—which fails to describe God.
 If he can but doesn’t want to, he’s jealous—which is equally alien to God.
 If he neither can nor wants to, he’s jealous and weak—therefore not God.
 If he can and wants to, which is the only proper conclusion… God, where are you?
 Lactantius 13.20-21

 Epicurus’s old questions are yet unanswered.
 Is he willing to prevent evil, but not able? then is he impotent.
 Is he able, but not willing? then is he malevolent.
 Is he both able and willing? whence then is evil?
 Hume 10